-A permit must be acquired prior to constructing a physical drain connection to the MS4.
+A permit must be obtained prior to constructing a physical drain connection to the MS4.
 A connection permit for the establishment of a new, private drain connection will not be issued until:

-- The applicant has provided proof of filing a Notice of Intent (NOI) or an Industrial NPDES Permit application with the DOH, as applicable. - The applicant has control measures that comply with the requirements of DOT-HWYS to minimize pollutant discharge into the MS4.
+- The applicant has provided proof of filing a NOI or an Industrial NPDES Permit application with the DOH, as applicable. - The applicant has control measures that comply with the requirements of DOT-HWYS to minimize pollutant discharge into the MS4.